daemonza/blog/content/post/kubernetes_aws.md

 better for me.
 Also there is something to be said for using a tool developed and used by the same guys that develop Kubernetes.

 There is also kubeadm (https://kubernetes.io/docs/getting-started-guides/kubeadm/), however it's currently in alpha.
-Have not used it myself before, but it's defiantly something I am keeping a eye on.
+Have not used it myself before, but it's definitely something I am keeping a eye on.

 #### Installing kops